 Whether it's encouraging employees to give back, hosting charitable giving campaigns, or working with educators who change learning for life on a global level, our mission never wavers.
 We believe in giving back and building partnerships that make a difference for those in need.
 Here are some of the ways we make a difference.

-Gander Publishing is proud to partner with Save the Children (STC) through a Giving Campaign that will make a difference in the lives of children here at home and around the globe.
-By donating a percentage of sales, we are helping STC carry out its mission of investing in children every day, in times of crisis and for our future.
+Gander Publishing is proud to have partnered with Save the Children (STC) through a Giving Campaign that made a difference in the lives of children here at home and around the globe.
+By donating a percentage of sales, we helped STC carry out its mission of investing in children every day, in times of crisis and for our future.
 By transforming children's lives now, we change the course of their future and ours.